Tax Investigation Service

 At the time you receive correspondence from HMRC, it can be sent to your Price Bailey contact who will gain an initial assessment of the work involved in responding and defence from our Tax Investigations Partner.
 We liaise with our insurer for you and ensure acceptance is gained prior to any works being completed.

-TIS for businesses provides for the named entity and associated directors/ members, so long as Price Bailey complete their tax return and they conform to the standard terms and conditions.
+TIS for businesses provides cover for the named entity and associated directors*, provided that Price Bailey prepares or reviews their tax return and they comply with the standard terms and conditions.

-TIS for business provides for the named entity and associated directors / members, so long as Price Bailey reviews or completes their individual tax return and they conform to the standard terms and conditions.
+TIS for business provides cover for the named entity and associated directors or members, provided that Price Bailey prepares or reviews their tax return and they comply with the standard terms and conditions.

 Full and aspect enquiries into: